Third Joint Egocentric Vision (EgoVis) Workshop

 Wearable cameras, smart glasses, and AR/VR headsets are gaining importance for research and commercial use.
 They feature various sensors like cameras, depth sensors, microphones, IMUs, and GPS.
 Advances in machine perception enable precise user localization (SLAM), eye tracking, and hand tracking.
 This data allows understanding user behavior, unlocking new interaction possibilities with augmented reality.
 Egocentric devices may soon automatically recognize user actions, surroundings, gestures, and social relationships.
 These devices have broad applications in assistive technology, education, fitness, entertainment, gaming, eldercare, robotics, and augmented reality, positively impacting society.

 Previously, research in this field faced challenges due to limited datasets in a data-intensive environment.
-However, the community's recent efforts have addressed this issue by releasing numerous large-scale datasets covering various aspects of egocentric perception, including HoloAssist, Ego4D, Ego-Exo4D, EPIC-KITCHENS, HD-EPIC, and EgoCross.
+However, the community's recent efforts have addressed this issue by releasing numerous large-scale datasets covering various aspects of egocentric perception, including HoloAssist, Ego4D, Ego-Exo4D, EPIC-KITCHENS, HD-EPIC, EgoCross, and CASTLE.

 The goal of this workshop is to provide an exciting discussion forum for researchers working in this challenging and fast-growing area, and to provide a means to unlock the potential of data-driven research with our datasets to further the state-of-the-art.